Dogecoin (DOGE) price prediction for 2023-2030

 How is Dogecoin (DOGE) different from other cryptos?

 Although Dogecoin was derived from Litecoin's blockchain, which was developed by modifying Bitcoin's source code, DOGE varies a lot.
 Dogecoin shares most cryptocurrencies' common functional principles, such as complete network decentralisation, proof-of-work algorithm, and transaction processing methods.
 The key differences between Dogecoin and other cryptocurrencies are as follows:

 - The Scrypt algorithm is used for data encryption on the network instead of the standard SHA-256, making this cryptocurrency very easy to mine without sophisticated equipment.

 - Initially, the token issuance was capped at 100 hundred billion, but the creators settled on an infinite issuance later on.

-- The transaction processing speed is high thanks to a reduction of the block mining rate.
+- The transaction processing speed is high, thanks to a reduction in the block mining rate.